- 28

 |---|---|---|

-| JDK 25 (LTS) | September 2025 | Long-Term Support -- Recommended for production |
+| JDK 25 (LTS) | September 2025 | Long-Term Support — recommended for Production |

-| JDK 26 | March 17, 2026 | Non-LTS -- Ideal for testing new features |
+| JDK 26 | 17 March 2026 | Non-LTS — suitable for testing new features |

-| JDK 27 | September 2026 (projected) | Non-LTS -- Following the 6-month release cadence |
+| JDK 27 | September 2026 (estimated) | Non-LTS — following the 6-month release cycle |

 - Saeree ERP Team